-Sales and redemptions represent net proceeds received from investments sold, and principal paydowns received, during the year.
+Sales represent net proceeds received from investments sold.

+Settlements represent principal paydowns received, during the year.

-No significant transfers between levels have occurred during the year.
+No transfers between levels have occurred during the period.

-A review of fair value hierarchy classifications is conducted on a quarterly basis.
+A review of the fair value hierarchy classifications is conducted on a quarterly basis.
 Changes in the observability of valuation inputs may result in a reclassification for certain financial assets or liabilities.
 Reclassifications impacting Level 3 of the fair value hierarchy are reported as transfers in/out of the Level 3 category as of the beginning of the quarter in which the reclassifications occur.